Trupanion is committed to providing the best value in pet insurance.

 - Our policy covers 90% of the costs* related to unexpected illnesses or injuries.

 - Your 90% reimbursement is calculated from your actual veterinary invoice, not from a predetermined benefits schedule.

 - You determine the monthly premium amount that suits your budget.

 - You choose the deductible amount – from none at all, to any amount between $50 and $1,000.

 - You can go to any veterinary practice, emergency care, or specialty hospital in the United States, Canada, and Puerto Rico.

 - If your pet needs us, we won't stop paying for their care.
-That means that as long as your pet has our insurance, there are no payment limits for covered illnesses and injuries.
+That means that as long as your pet has our policy's insurance, there are no payment limits for covered illnesses and injuries.

 - We don't have any breed-specific health exclusions.
 All pets enrolled over 8 weeks and under 14 years of age can receive lifelong coverage.

 Trupanion’s policy was created with you in mind